-Martin of Tours became one of the most popular of all saints, and is a patron saint of France.
-He followed in his fathers footsteps, at first becoming a Roman soldier, but this was the time of Emperor Constantine, the first Christian Roman Emperor, and Christianity flourished.
+Martin of Tours became one of the most popular of saints, and is a patron saint of France.
+He followed in his fathers footsteps, at first becoming a Roman soldier.
+This was the time of Emperor Constantine, the first Christian Roman Emperor, and Christianity flourished.
 Martin became a believer and was being discipled, and decided that his career in the Roman Army clashed with his new-found faith.
 He was disciplined for his "conscientious objection", and eventually discharged from the army.

 There is a famous story told from this time, about Martin cutting his cloak in two and giving half of it to a beggar, and then seeing in a dream Christ wearing half a cloak and saying, "Martin, a simple catechumen (believer, not yet baptised), covered me with this garment."